 Likewise, you should also avoid taking a Dutch oven straight out of the fridge and putting it on a hot stove.
 We tapped on this earlier, but the reminder is that slow and steady always wins the race when cooking with a Dutch oven.

-Always heat slowly and gradually when using a Dutch oven, especially when you have just removed it from a fridge overnight.
+Always heat slowly and gradually when using a Dutch oven, especially when you have just removed it from the fridge overnight.

 The worst-case scenario here is that you can actually have iron leaching into your food if and when the enamel of the Dutch oven has cracked.
 There is also the small matter of rust potentially developing.

-9. Dutch Ovens Uses – What Can a Dutch Oven Do?
+9. Dutch Ovens Uses – What Can Your Dutch Oven Do?

 We have already ascertained that the best outcome for any food prepared in a Dutch oven is that that has been slow-cooked.